 III.
 A Story

 On August 30, 2010, John T. Williams was crossing a street near downtown Seattle.
 He was 50 years old, somewhat hard of hearing, and a noted woodcarver from a tribe that gives a name to several places in the Northwest.
-He was carrying a piece of wood and a pocket knife with a single 3-inch blade, which some witnesses say was closed.
+He was carrying a piece of wood and a pocket knife with a single 3-inch blade.

 Officer Ian Birk saw Williams from his patrol car, and exited with his gun drawn.
 In the space of seven seconds, Birk said the word “Hey!” three times, and the phrase “Put the knife down” three times.
 At the end of those seven seconds, he shot Williams four times in his near side (Williams was not facing Birk).
 These sounds were captured by the dashboard camera in the officer’s patrol car.
 Williams is then heard moaning as lies on the street, dying in restraints.